Constitution of Kyrgyzstan: History

+1937 constitution

+The 1937 Constitution of the Kirghiz Soviet Socialist Republic was adopted by the Extraordinary V All-Kirghiz Congress of Soviets on March 23, 1937, based on the 1936 Soviet Constitution.
+This constitution was amended on March 25, 1948.

+1978 constitution

+The 1978 Constitution of the Kirghiz SSR, based on the 1977 Soviet Constitution, was adopted on April 20, 1978, and served as the legal basis for the state, social development, and ideological principles of Kirghizia.

+On August 31, 1991, the Kirghiz SSR declared independence as the Republic of Kyrgyzstan and the 1978 constitution was amended until it lost its legal validity in 1993.

 1993 constitution

-The first constitution was adopted on 5 May 1993.
+The first post-Soviet constitution was adopted on 5 May 1993.

 The 1993 constitution was amended several times: first on 10 February 1996, then on 2 February 2003, and finally twice in quick succession on 9 November 2006 and 15 January 2007 after the Tulip Revolution of March 2005.
 The last two amendments were adopted under pressure from protracted public protests in the capital Bishkek, but they were annulled in September 2007 by the Constitutional Court, which restored the 2003 constitution and paved the way for another constitutional referendum in October 2007.